jcpunzalan123/jcpunzalan123/README.md

 ## Projects
-👨‍💻 All of my projects are available at my [Visit GitHub](https://github.com).
+👨‍💻 All of my projects are available at my [GitHub](https://github.com).